Zapper-fi/protocol/docs/curation/guide/canonical-description.md

 The following table includes a list of most popular actions taken onchain.
 As a reviewer, you should try to adapt the verbs submitted by the users to one of the actions in that list.

 :::note
-Note that some of the actions won’t be covered by the standard verbs provided here.
+Some of the actions won’t be covered by the standard verbs provided here.
 That’s totally fine, this table is only providing guidelines to be consistent when possible.
 :::

 :::caution